Eternal Love (Fin.K.L song): Reception and impact

-In 2014, South Korean music webzine Music Taste Y including the song in their list of 120 Best Dance Songs of All Time, where the publication highlighted the innocent 'girl image' conveyed in the track, with the member's pure and soft image attracting the attention of boys around the country.
-In a 2016 survey conducted by The Dong-a Ilbo involving 2,000 people, "Forever Love" was voted the sixth best female idol song released in the past 20 years; Fin.K.L additionally ranked second in the vote for favorite female artists in the survey.
-In Melon and newspaper Seoul Shinmuns collaborative "100 K-pop Masterpieces" list involving 35 music experts, the song was ranked at number 57.
-Music critic and Kakao M director Kwon Seok-jeong said that with "Forever Love", Fin.K.L established the "fairy" concept among K-pop girl groups, noting that the song, costumes, and choreography constituted "the perfect trinity".
+In 2014, South Korean music webzine Music Y including the song in their list of 120 Best Dance Songs of All Time, highlighting the popularity of the group member's pure and soft image as it attracted the attention of boys throughout the country.
+In a 2016 survey conducted by The Dong-a Ilbo involving 2,000 people, "Eternal Love" was voted the sixth best female idol song released in the past 20 years; Fin.K.L additionally ranked second in the vote for favorite female artists in the survey.
+The song was ranked the 57th greatest K-pop song of all time by Melon and Seoul Shinmun; music critic and Kakao M director Kwon Seok-jeong said that Fin.K.L established the "fairy" concept among K-pop girl groups with "Eternal Love", and that the song, its costumes, and choreography constituted "the perfect trinity".
 Kwon added that the "fairy" image became the most widely imitated concept among junior girl groups over the next decade before the rise in popularity of "girl crush".